Tour de France apps and sites that help you stay in the race

 Social Media

 The official Tour de France Twitter account has nearly 3 million followers, posting photos from the stages.
-For those serious fans, you can also choose to follow teams like TeamSky and riders including Chris Froome, Mark Cavendish or Fernando Gaviria.
+For those serious fans, you can also follow teams like TeamSky and riders, including Chris Froome, Mark Cavendish, or Fernando Gaviria.

 Web site

-Of course there's tons of details on the official web for Le Tour de France from interactive maps to the height of each mountain pass.
+Of course, there are tons of details on the official web for Le Tour de France, from interactive maps to the height of each mountain pass.
 You can see who is wearing each jersey, whether it's for best climber to best young rider, their points, the full rankings — and who has even dropped out from the race already.